moonman10/Paramount-Series-50-Ebike-Conversion/README.md

-# Genze-e101-E-Bike-Battery-and-BMS-Rebuild
+# Paramount-Series-50-Ebike-Conversion
-My goal with this project is to safely examine, remove, rebuild, test and implement a new electric bike battery and BMS system from scratch using brand new components and my own tools.
+My goal with this project is to design and build a safe, middle of the road electric bike using an older Paramount Series 50 mountain bike frame.
+I will do this by building my own custom 13S5P battery and use this to power a compatable hub motor on the back wheel of the Paramount.